Skip to main content

 Screenshot of a repository header showing the tabs.
 The "Settings" tab is highlighted by a dark orange outline.

-4. Under "Code security and analysis", find "GitHub Advanced Security."
+4. Under "Code security", find "GitHub Advanced Security."

 5. Under "Secret scanning", select the checkbox next to "Scan for generic secrets".